Nothofagus: Taxonomy

 The genus Nothofagus was first formally described in 1850 by Carl Ludwig Blume who published the description in his book Museum botanicum Lugduno-Batavum, sive, Stirpium exoticarum novarum vel minus cognitarum ex vivis aut siccis brevis expositio et descriptio.
+Nothofagus means "false beech", which Blume chose to indicate that Nothofagus species were different from beeches in the Northern Hemisphere.

 In the past, they were included in the family Fagaceae, but genetic tests revealed them to be genetically distinct, and they are now included in their own family, Nothofagaceae.

 Species list

-The following is a list of species, hybrids and varieties accepted by the Plants of the World Online as at April 2020:
+The following is a list of species, hybrids and varieties accepted by the Plants of the World Online as of April 2023: